lingyzhu0101/low-light-video-enhancement/README.md

 ### DRV dataset
 We use its full images for SMID and transfer the RAWdata to RGB since our work explores low-light image enhancement in the RGB domain.

-You can download the dataset from [link](https://github.com/dvlab-research/SDSD).
+You can also download the dataset from the above [link](https://github.com/dvlab-research/SDSD).

 ### DS-LOL dataset
 You can download our synthetic low-light video dataset from [link](https://github.com/lingyzhu0101/low-light-video-enhancement/tree/lingyzhu0101).